hashicorp/terraform-aws-nomad/modules/nomad-cluster/README.md

 There are two ways a Nomad node may go down:

 1. The Nomad process may crash.
-In that case, `supervisor` should restart it automatically.
+In that case, `systemd` should restart it automatically.
 1. The EC2 Instance running Nomad dies.
 In that case, the Auto Scaling Group should launch a replacement automatically.
    Note that in this case, since the Nomad agent did not exit gracefully, and the replacement will have a different ID, you may have to manually clean out the old nodes using the [server-force-leave